-To date, ECPC has recruited and trained 25 States across four cohorts.
+To date, ECPC has recruited and trained 28 States across five cohorts.
 These cohort include:

 Arizona, Colorado, Connecticut, Delaware, Idaho, Rhode Island, & South Carolina

 Alaska, Massachusetts, Minnesota, Nevada, Tennessee, Texas, Virginia & Washington DC

 Hawaii, Michigan, New York, Ohio, & Puerto Rico